neumino/neumino.github.io/movies.md

-### The Hating Game
+### Mother/Android
-*Released on 2021-12-09, vote average 7.1*
+*Released on 2021-12-17, vote average 6.4*

-Resolving to achieve professional success without compromising her ethics, Lucy embarks on a ruthless game of one-upmanship against cold and efficient nemesis Joshua, a rivalry that is complicated by her growing attraction to him.
+Georgia and her boyfriend Sam go on a treacherous journey to escape their country, which is caught in an unexpected war with artificial intelligence.
+Days away from the arrival of their first child, the couple must face No Man’s Land—a stronghold of the android uprising—in hopes of reaching safety before giving birth.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/j3qBGOD4b4A?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/JRl214mDZ-g?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>